Skip to content

 Create App Group

-The Loop App Group already exists if you previously built Loop using Xcode with this Apple Developer ID.
-If that is the case, skip ahead to Find Loop Identifier.
+The Loop App Group already exists if you previously built the Loop app using Xcode with this Apple Developer ID.
+In that case, skip ahead to Previous Xcode Builders.

-If you have never built Loop with Xcode using your TEAMID, you need to create an App Group associated with your TEAMID.
+If you have never built the Loop app with Xcode using your TEAMID, you need to create an App Group associated with your TEAMID.

 2. For Description, use Loop App Group.